What is Natural Wine? Natural Wine, Explained

 Natural winemakers also reject the homogenization of taste and the predominance of international grape varietals, instead preferring indigenous varietals and focusing on the concept of terroir – the much debated “taste of place.”

-Natural wine is still to some extent a mystery despite its recent surge in popularity.
+Natural wine is still to some extent, and to mainstream audiences, a mysterious subject despite its surge in popularity.
 Here we’ll try to explain what natural wine is and dispel some misconceptions.

 • Natural wines are made with minimal intervention in the cellar during the winemaking process.